Skip to content

 7. Focusing on volume, not conversion — 1,000 visits from an informational keyword vs 10 visits from a transactional keyword — which is worth more?

 Keyword research is not a one-time task — it's the foundation of the entire SEO and content marketing strategy.
 Without it, you create content in the dark.
-With it — you know exactly what to write, for whom, and why.
+With it, you know what to write, for whom, and why.
+And if you take one thing from this text, make it the one we measured on ourselves: the choice of query space matters more than the quality of the text inside that space.
+3,078 impressions and one click is the price we paid for the reverse order.

 The process in brief: